 Meaningful Birthday Traditions weren't something I ever thought before I had kids.
 But right after we had my daughter's 1st birthday my hubby and I made up our minds to simplify kids' birthdays.
 So after celebrating her 2nd birthday we both agreed it was the best decision EVER!

 It was a huge difference between those 2 parties.
 The first one was full of stress, planning, pinning on Pinterest, worrying, budget managing and overall not happy feelings.
 I barely remember THE PARTY!

 The second birthday was a big progress and a much 'healthier' celebration.

-Ever since I am in a look out for some birthday traditions that aren’t so materialistic nor they require a lot of preparation.
-They are meaningful and bringing a lot of amazing memories that matter.
+Ever since I am alway looking out for some birthday traditions that aren't so materialistic nor they require a lot of preparation.
+They are meaningful and brings a lot of amazing memories that matter.

 10 most favorite meaningful birthday traditions

 1. Birthday Interview.
 You might have heard of this one already, but I guarantee you it's one of the best ones.
 Well, at least for our family.
 We have so much fun during the interview.
 Every family member writes down their questions that they want to ask the birthday child and then we ask them.
 Imagine listening to the answers after 20 years.
 Such a big long term gift!

 You can find the question samples and a free printable here.

 Here is a short version of Sofia's interview this year.

 2. Remembering the year.
 We started this birthday tradition 2 years ago and I am so proud of it.
 I write down cute and funny things my kids say or do and then read out loud on the birthday breakfast or dinner.
 I try not to mention embarrassing things, mostly it's something good they did, someone they helped, something they learned and of course something funny as well.
 It's amazing how many things happen during the year that we tend to forget.